cakephp/docs/en/orm/database-basics.rst

         $conn->execute('UPDATE posts SET published = ?
 WHERE id = ?', [false, 4]);
     });

+In addition to basic queries, you can execute more complex queries using either the :ref:`query-builder` or :ref:`table-objects`.
 The transactional method will do the following:

 - Call ``begin``.
 - Call the provided closure.